demmer/bluebird-retry/README.md

 Error: operation timed out
 ```

-## Cancellation
+## Stopping

-The library also supports canceling the retry loop before the timeout occurs by throwing a new instance of `retry.CancelError`.
+The library also supports stopping the retry loop before the timeout occurs by throwing a new instance of `retry.StopError` from within the called function.

 For example:

 ```js
 var retry = require('bluebird-retry');